kt97679/relf/README.md

 Don't forget to #define BIG_ENDIAN in case your platform is big-endian.

+Please note, that all relf development was done on the 32 bit platforms.
+Relf relies on this and if you will compile relf in 64 bit mode it will not work.
+If you are on the 64 bit platform please figure out how to compile 32 bit binaries.
+If you use gcc -m32 option can be helpful.

 For x86 platform you can use assembler versions of virtual machine: vm.asm or vm_tos.asm. vm_tos.asm has Top Of Stack in dedicated processor register and as you can see from benchmarks this version is a little bit faster.
 Those virtual